Soccer-Man Utd seek permission for 1,500 'safe standing' seats

 A report from the Sports Grounds Safety Authority (SGSA) recently said rail seating could have a "positive impact on spectator safety" while the government said it would work with fans' groups to introduce safe standing areas.

-"Over a million people watch live football at a ground every week, and having spoken to fans across the country, I know that safe standing is an issue many feel passionately about," Sports Minister Nigel Adams said.
+Sports Minister Nigel Adams said there was still more work to be done and that safety was the priority, but added: "Over a million people watch live football at a ground every week, and having spoken to fans across the country, I know that safe standing is an issue many feel passionately about."

-While top-flight clubs have not been able to allow "standing" areas by using rail seating, lower level sides have done so.

-In 2018 Shrewsbury Town became the first club in England and Wales to install rail seating.
+While top-flight clubs must await a government decision on safe standing, third-tier Shrewsbury Town in 2018 became the first club in England and Wales to install rail seating.

-It now looks increasingly likely that some standing areas will be returned to clubs in the Premier League.

-"M.U.S.T has been leading the campaign for safe standing in UK stadia for more than 20 years along with colleagues at other club fan groups and coordinated by the Football Supporters Association (FSA)," the statement said.
+The Premier League and Football League have both said they will support clubs choosing to implement safe standing if local authorities allow it.

 (Reporting by Martyn Herman Editing by Toby Davis)